 Tokyo Area Guide: Shibuya 渋谷

-Shibuya is a ward of Tokyo flanked to the north by Nakano and Shinjuku wards, and, to the east, by Minato ward.
-It contains areas of interest covered in other Tokyo area guides, such as Daikanyama and Harajuku, but is usually thought of as the area around Shibuya Station.
+Shibuya usually refers to the intensely commercial area around Shibuya Station.
+Broadly speaking, Shibuya is a ward of Tokyo flanked to the north by Nakano and Shinjuku wards, and, to the east, by Minato ward.
+It contains areas of interest such as Daikanyama and Harajuku.

 Although the department stores in Shibuya also draw the more matronly set, it is teenagers who dominate the scene here.
-If you need to know which cell phone has the latest gadgets, and who of the younger generation are causing consternation among their elders, and how, then Shibuya is the place for you.
+If you need to know which cell phone has the latest gadgets, and who of the younger generation are causing consternation among their elders, and how, then Shibuya is the place to be.

-The most popular part of Shibuya for youth culture is Center-Gai, a street directly across from the Hachiko Exit of Shibuya Station, its entrance marked by a Starbucks.
+The most popular part of Shibuya for youth culture is Center-Gai, a street directly across from the Hachiko Exit of Shibuya Station and the famous Shibuya Crossing, its entrance marked by a Starbucks.
 Center Gai Street and the surrounding area is very explorable, full of street-style clothing shops and youth entertainment spots.

 The other major street, Dogenzaka, sloping up to your left on coming out of the Hachiko Exit, is lined with bars and entertainment for the more mature, but no less hip, crowd.

-About 300 meters north of Shibuya Station, up Meiji-dori Avenue, is where Cat Street (real name, Kyu-Shibuya-gawa Yūhodōro) starts, joining with Omotesando about 700 meters further north-east, running behind, and parallel to, Meiji-dori Avenue.
-Cat Street has a relatively relaxed vibe, and is lined with fashionable boutiques for the young and discerning.
+About 300 meters north of Shibuya Station, up Meiji-dori Avenue, is where Cat Street (real name, Kyu-Shibuya-gawa 旧渋谷川) starts, joining with Omotesando about 700 meters further north-east, running behind, and parallel to, Meiji-dori Avenue.
+Cat Street is full-on street hip, with slightly grittier fashion than the strictly high-street Omotesando, for the young and the switched on.